-When a homeless or at-risk individual comes in, our current resources allow us to supply them with 10 articles of clothing per month for each family member, 1 blanket and 1 coat per year per family member and a small emergency food box which will last for around 1 week.
+When a homeless or at-risk individual comes in, our current resources allow us to supply them with 10 articles of clothing per month for each family member, 1 blanket and 1 coat per year per family member, and a small emergency food box that will last for around 1 week.

-We also have a soup kitchen where they can get a hot meal every daily.
+We also have a soup kitchen where they can get a hot meal every day.